run-ai/docs/docs/platform-admin/workloads/assets/compute.md

 ## Compute resource table

-The Compute resource table can be found under __Workload Manager__ in the Run:ai UI.
+The Compute resource table can be found under __Workload manager__ in the Run:ai UI.

 The Compute resource table provides a list of all the compute resources defined in the platform and allows you to manage them.